AYJACKSON-ICS4U/20time-log-due-every-saturday-night-TheCrazyBaconLord/20Time Project Log.md

 Therefore, I didn't get as much work done on my 20time project as I would have liked.
 I also have to work next Tuesday, so this weekend I will try to get all of my homework completed and if I have time left over, I will work on my 20time project.
 I haven't figured out how to use the lav mic with my MacBook yet, so I haven't been making videos.
 But I am rereading *Escape from Camp 14* and taking research notes.
 I might ask Mr. O on Tuesday to help me with the microphone.
+I also need to decide what I'm going to say in my first video, so I might start putting together a speech and keeping it in the same repo on Github as my log.
+So my goals for this coming week will be to fix the problem with the mic and also write the speech.
+I also decided on Supreme Leader Albert as my YouTuber name.
+It's pretty catchy, it's related to the topic I will be making videos on, and it isn't difficult to remember.